We’re going to talk about garden mulch. We use this gardening technique a lot in our subarctic gardens and thus it deserves a section on our site.

 We generally prefer the longer life span as it creates less waste for the environment and is also significantly more effective.

 Unfortunately, we often have difficulties sourcing higher quality landscape fabric locally as most retailers tend to focus on the lesser quality fabric.
-We often order our landscape fabric online, commonly through Amazon for their free shipping options.
+We often have to order our landscape fabric online.

 Cardboard Is An Effective Weed Deterrent!